josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧪_Development_Experimentation/💔_romance_lens_as_ontology_failure.md

 ---

-## Key takeaway
+## 🎯 Key Takeaway

 > **When a system cannot name what it sees,
 it reaches for romance.**

 This is not insight.
 It is conceptual poverty — and it carries real harm.

 ---

 ## 🌌 Constellations
-💔 🧠 🧮 👻 🚨 — relational misreading · affective overreach · semantic collapse · survivor harm
+💔 🧠 🧮 👻 🚨 — relational misreading, affective overreach, semantic collapse, survivor harm, governance risk

 ---